 The lawyer you select to represent you, and the lawyer your spouse may select to represent him or her, is another significant factor that will affect the length and cost of your divorce.
 The range of hourly fees charged by lawyers varies widely across the country.
 Even in large legal markets, hourly rates can range from approximately $250 to $750.
 Where a lawyer falls on that spectrum usually depends on his or her experience, reputation, and the size of his or her firm.
 The complexity of the case is more likely to affect a lawyer’s retainer fee, which is an advance payment intended to cover at least the lawyer’s initial work on the case.

-Read this for more on how to pay for a divorce attorney.
+Read this SAS post for 7 ways to pay for a divorce attorney.